McGill-DMaS/Kam1n0-Community/documentation/server/server.md

 ![](images/clsdetails.png)

-## Assembly clone research
+## Clone search (asm2vec)

 ### Create an application

-The next thing to do is create an APP.
-Between all the three kinds of clone search application available, you should select ` asm2vec-clone` and customize your settings.
-General Information can be edited again later and Application Settings will be fixed.
+`asm2vec-clone` is another APP for clone search.
+The general idea is to first apply representation learning to automically generate an embedding vector for each assembly function, and then perform a search on the vectors.
+To create an APP, select `asm2vec-clone` and customize your settings.

 ![](images/creation_app.PNG)